gitlabhq/gitlab-runner/docs/development/index.md

 # Contribute to GitLab Runner development

-GitLab Runner is a golang binary which can operate in two modes:
+GitLab Runner is a Go binary which can operate in two modes:

 1. GitLab Runner executing jobs locally ("instance" executor).
 1. Runner manager delegating jobs to an autoscaled environment which uses GitLab Runner Helper to pull artifacts.

-For developing GitLab Runner in instance executor mode (1) the only setup required is a working golang environment.
+For developing GitLab Runner in instance executor mode (1) the only setup required is a working Go environment.
 For developing GitLab Runner in Manager and Helper mode (2) setup also requires a Docker build environment.
 Additionally running the Manager or Helper in Kubernetes will require a working cluster.

-The following instructions setup your golang environment using `asdf` to manage the golang version.
+The following instructions setup your Go environment using `asdf` to manage the Go version.
 If you already have this or otherwise know what you're doing, you can skip step 2 ("Install dependencies and Go runtime").

 In order to provide Docker and Kubernetes locally Step 3 has you setting Rancher Desktop.
 If you don't need one or both you can skip step 3 ("Install Rancher Desktop") or just disable `k3s` (Kubernetes) in Rancher Desktop.

 ## Recommended Environment

-The recommended environment on which to install golang and Rancher Desktop for development is a local laptop or desktop.
+The recommended environment on which to install Go and Rancher Desktop for development is a local laptop or desktop.
 It is possible to use nested-virtualization to run Rancher Desktop in the cloud (which runs `k3s` in a VM) but it's more tricky to setup.

 ## Runner Shorts Video Tutorials